romana/vpc-router/README.md

 ## TODO

-* When running on an EC2 instance and no VPC or region is specified, auto-detect the VPC and region of that instance.
 * Support for BGP listener: Allow vpc-router to act as BGP peer and receive route announcements via BGP.
 * Access etcd for routing spec.